Barbara P

 Editorial Example

-Editorial writing is a type that can be hard to explain, and usually, it is a combination of facts and opinions.
-Have a look at this example to learn the whole writing process better.
+Editorial writing is a type that can be hard to explain, and typically, it is a combination of facts and opinions.
+Take a look at this example to learn the whole writing process better.

-Writing an editorial could be a difficult and a huge step in your career, especially when aspiring to become a writer or a journalist.
-However, you can follow the steps mentioned above for writing an interesting editorial.
+Writing an editorial is a difficult and a huge step in your career, especially when aspiring to become a writer or a journalist.
+However, you can follow the steps mentioned above to write an interesting one.

 Frequently Asked Questions